John R. Allen: FBI investigation

 In June 2022, Allen's electronic data was reportedly seized in relation to potential illegal lobbying on behalf of the government of Qatar.
-The data was obtained via a warrant that was filed in April in a Federal District Court in Central California.
-Federal prosecutors obtained records that they believed indicated that Allen not only secretly lobbied for Qatar but also lied to investigators about his role and attempted to withhold evidence that was sought from him via a federally issued subpoena.
-In January 2023, the Justice Department informed Allen that federal prosecutors closed the investigation into whether he secretly lobbied for the government of Qatar and that no criminal charges would be brought against him under the Foreign Agents Registration Act, or any other law, based on, or as a result of, Allen's trip to Qatar in June 2017 or the government's investigation of those events.
+The data was obtained via a warrant filed in April in a federal district court in Central California.
+Federal prosecutors obtained records that they believed indicated that Allen had not only secretly lobbied for Qatar, but also lied to investigators about his role, and attempted to withhold evidence that was sought from him via a federally issued subpoena.
+In January 2023, the Justice Department informed Allen that federal prosecutors had closed the investigation into whether he secretly lobbied for the government of Qatar and that no criminal charges would be brought against him under the Foreign Agents Registration Act, or any other law, based on, or as a result of, Allen's trip to Qatar in June 2017 or the government's investigation of those events.